A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Discussion and Conclusions

-We proposed an innovative study that considers the dynamic nature of drug adherence, which is often overlooked in traditional research.
-By utilizing an administrative database, we are able to examine the association between time-varying adherence to polytherapy and patients' survival.
-The scarcity of drug adherence among heart failure patients is a significant problem, as it can significantly impact their health outcomes and quality of life.
-Our innovative approach to studying drug adherence allows us to understand this issue better and identify effective interventions that can improve patients' health outcomes.

-The necessity to describe complex patterns of care over time without losing the heterogeneity and variability of this information gives rise to the idea of applying the Latent Markov model to study adherence to drugs for heart failure patients.
-This model assumes the existence of a latent process where both its initial and transition probabilities depend on a set of individual covariates such as age, gender and the multisource comorbidity score.
-Since this process explains a characteristic of the observed single-adherence to drugs over time which is not directly observable, we interpret it as the \textit{willingness} of the patients in taking the prescribed therapy.
-With \textit{willingness}, we mean the individual tendency to take drugs or follow the medical indication about non-take them.
-This approach to defining adherence ensures that individuals who do not use specific drugs are not unfairly penalized in their evaluation of motivation to adhere to drugs.
-The association with a particular latent state is based only on observable information, such as computed adherence to the specific drug, which is only available for drugs the patient is considered a user of.
-By doing so, we can avoid confusion between being a non-user or non-adopter of therapies and allow for a more comprehensive evaluation of adherence to various therapies.
-Healthcare professionals can gain valuable insights from this method without restricting the cohort to "users-only".
-The obtained latent process is composed of four latent states, representing the different levels of the \textit{willingness}: (i) people with very low motivation in taking pharmacotherapy (very-low adherence state 1), (ii) patients with middle motivation to be adherent to all drugs (average-adherence state 2), (iii) subjects with strong motivation of being adherent to RAS and middle adherent to the other two drugs (high adherence state 3), (iv) people with strong motivation to be adherent to polytherapy (very high adherence state 4).
+We proposed an innovative methodological pipeline that considers the dynamic nature of drug adherence, which is often overlooked in traditional research.
+The key point of our proposal is the ability to assess both the dynamic and multivariate dimensions simultaneously.
+Considering the ever-evolving landscape of prescription patterns in heart failure settings, where novel combinations of medications are continually prescribed~\citep{cite_40}, our approach acknowledges the intrinsic complexity of treatment regimens.
+This work contributes to a more holistic comprehension of the relationship between treatment strategies and patient survival, highlighting the importance of personalized and adaptive interventions in the ever-evolving field of medical care.
+Moreover, the necessity to describe complex patterns of care over time without losing the heterogeneity and variability of this information, coupled with the awareness that we may only have a partial view of the phenomenon, rise to the idea of applying the Latent Markov model to study adherence to drugs for heart failure patients.
+This model assumes the existence of a latent process where both its initial and transition probabilities depend on a set of individual covariates.
+Since this process explains a characteristic of the observed single-adherence to drugs over time, which is not directly observable, we interpret it as the patient's willingness to take the purchased therapies.
+This approach ensures that individuals who do not use specific drugs are not penalized in their evaluation of adherence willingness, avoiding the restriction to ``users-only" cohorts ~\citep{cite_42,cite_43}.